dlebech/stable-diffusion-2-xl-streamlit/README.md

 # stable-diffusion-2-streamlit

-A *super minimal* Streamlit app for playing around with Stable Diffusion 2.
+A *super minimal* Streamlit app for playing around with Stable Diffusion 2.1 an XL 1.0.

 Includes:
-- Text to image (txt2img) (v2.1)
+- Text to image (txt2img) (v2.1 and XL 1.0)
-- Image to image (img2img) (v2.1)
+- Image to image (img2img) (v2.1 and XL 1.0)
-- Inpainting (v2.0)
+- Inpainting (v2.0 and XL 1.0)
 - Negative prompt input for all methods.

-Uses the 768px model if possible.
+Uses the 2.1 768px model by default.
 Can be changed to the base (512px) by changing the hardcoded model_id.

 ## Requirements